ruffy0002/web-template/README.md

 1. Close HTML/XML tag _by Compulim_ - Just to close html tags
 2. React-Native/React/Redux snippets for es6/es7 _by EQuimper_ (equimper.react-native-react-redux, used v2.0.3) - Shortcuts for frequently typed codes
-3. Automatic command performer _by Gabriel Woitechen_ (woitechen.auto-command-performer, used v1.0.0) - With this project's config, this runs yarn start when u open VSCode
+3. Automatic command performer _by Gabriel Woitechen_ (woitechen.auto-command-performer, used v1.0.0) - With this project's config, this runs both yarn server & client when u open VSCode
+4. Bracket Pair Colorizer 2 _by CoenraadS_ (coenraads.bracket-pair-colorizer-2, used 0.0.29) - Colors matching brackets in your code

 > ### Compilation Errors
 >
-> -   If the project is throwing errors when compiling, go to each package.json and remove the '^' sign from the version number of _each_ package.
-This would compile the project to the versions of packages it was tested with (Instead of latest versions of the packages)
+> If the project is throwing errors when compiling, go to each package.json and remove the '^' sign from the version number of _each_ package.
+This would compile the project to the versions of packages it was tested with (Instead of latest versions of the packages, though the yarn.lock file should prevent this)
+>
-> -   If your project is installing projects from a private repo for npm, delete the yarn.lock files
+> If your project is installing projects from a private repo for npm, delete the yarn.lock files

 ## Project intro